Sbarro Logo

 Sbarro Logo 1997

 Business for the pizzeria is going great.
-And the Sbarro family intends to buy its business again in full private ownership, which was done in 1999.
+And the Sbarro family intends to buy the business back into full private ownership, as it was in 1999.

 The logo of that time even more glorified Italy and its national cuisine through the company’s restaurants.
 A real flag was developing on the emblem.
 However, the name came first in this version, becoming larger and getting a white border.
 This demonstrated the scale of the business.
 About 800 restaurants were opened.
 The company was considered one of the largest employers in the country.
 This made the Sbarro name significant in the restaurant industry, as the logo showed.